cazala/synaptic/README.md

 If you have no prior knowledge about Neural Networks, you should start by [reading this guide](https://github.com/cazala/synaptic/wiki/Neural-Networks-101).

+If you want a practical example on how to feed data to a neural network, then take a look at [this article](https://github.com/cazala/synaptic/wiki/Normalization-101).

 ####Demos

 - [Solve an XOR](http://synaptic.juancazala.com/#/xor)